Exotic non-leaves with infinitely many ends: A criterion for nonleaves

-\begin{lemma} Let $W$ be a smooth noncompact $n$-manifold with infinitely many ends that is at most $k$--to--one at a subset $S$ of smoothly non-periodic ends in $\xi(W)$ with $\# S > 1$.
+\begin{lemma} Let $W$ be a smooth noncompact oriented $n$-manifold that is at most $k$--to--one at a subset $S$ of smoothly non-periodic ends in $\xi(W)$ with $\# S > 1$.
 Let $\Sigma\subset W$ be a connected codimension one closed smooth submanifold such that $\Sigma$ separates ends in $S$.
-Then there does not exist any orientation preserving diffeomorphism $h:W\to W$ such that the set $\bigcup_{k\in\N} h^{k}(\Sigma)$ is properly embedded in $W$ and $h(\Sigma)\cap\Sigma=\emptyset$. \end{lemma} \begin{proof} As above, we can assume without loss of generality that $h$ fixes the ends in $S$.
-We shall use the notations $C_k$ and $V_k^i$ used to prove the previous lemma.
+Then there does not exist any orientation preserving diffeomorphism $h:W\to W$ such that the set $\bigcup_{r\in\N} h^{r}(\Sigma)$ is properly embedded in $W$ and $h(\Sigma)\cap\Sigma=\emptyset$. \end{lemma} \begin{proof} Assume such a homeomorphism $h$ exists.
+As above, we can assume without loss of generality that $h$ fixes the ends in $S$.
+We shall use the notations $C_r$ and $V_r^i$ used to prove the previous lemma.
 Observe also that, as above, $h(C_0)\cap C_0=h(\Sigma)$.
-Therefore, by a similar argument, it follows that $V^1_0=C_1\cup_\partial C_2\cup_\partial\cdots$, where the endset of each $C_k$ cannot contain any ends in $S$.
-It follows that $V^1_0$ can only contain one end in $S$, precisely the one defined by the sequence $\{h^{k}(\Sigma)\}_{k\in\N}$.
-But this end is periodic since the $C_k$'s are diffeomorphic via $h$ and this contradicts the fact that ends in $S$ are nonperiodic. \end{proof}
+Therefore, by a similar argument, it follows that $V^1_0=C_1\cup_\partial C_2\cup_\partial\cdots$, where the endset of each $C_r$ cannot contain any ends in $S$.
+It follows that $V^1_0$ can only contain one end in $S$, precisely the one defined by the sequence $\{h^{r}(\Sigma)\}_{r\in\N}$.
+But this end is periodic since the $C_r$'s are diffeomorphic via $h$ and this contradicts the fact that ends in $S$ are nonperiodic. \end{proof}

 The aim of this section is to prove the following theorem: